 To put it simply, native advertising is another place to put your content in front of (hopefully) the right people.

-With so much content being produced these days, it’s getting ever more difficult to find the right pockets of consumers that your content is serving.
-Native advertising helps eliminate that guessing game, and puts your content directly into spots where your audience is most likely to read it.
+With so much content being produced these days, it’s getting even more difficult to find the right pockets of consumers that your content is serving.
+Another one of the benefits of native advertising is that it helps eliminate that guessing game and puts your content directly into spots where your audience is most likely to read it.

 #1 – Guinness Beer

-Here’s an example of a piece of native advertising that the beer company Guinness created.
+Here’s a native advertising example that the beer company Guinness created.

 The idea is to provide some information on oysters, while also using the same ad space to sell Guinness Beer.
 If you look closely, you’ll see that the ad implies that these oysters would all be much better if they were enjoyed with the exact type of beer that Guinness shows in the final frame of the ad.

-Here’s another example along the same lines, this time from Dell.
+Here’s another native advertising example along the same lines, this time from Dell.

 This ad is a great example of how easily native advertising can put your content right in front of your target consumer.